-Where mainstream educational models promote one-size-fits-all memorization and conformity, the approach used at PSCS fosters creativity, flexibility, and a genuine diversity that stems from the uniqueness of all human beings.
-In our environment, meaningful learning occurs naturally and inevitably, though the pace, form, and content of learning will vary from person to person.
-PSCS maintains a flexible structure, free to adhere to valid traditional forms and also free to create new ones.
+PSCS was founded upon the belief that people are intrinsically compelled by their own curiosities and desire to learn, and when provided a positive and supportive environment—along with a wide variety of opportunities offered by interesting and engaging people¬—they will enthusiastically pursue meaningful and challenging tasks.
+Whereas mainstream educational models often promote one-size-fits-all memorization and conformity, the approach used at PSCS fosters creativity, flexibility, and a genuine diversity that stems from the uniqueness of all human beings.
+In this environment, meaningful learning occurs naturally and inevitably, though the pace, form, and content of learning will vary from person to person.
+This philosophy is based on the most robust findings in behavioral science of the past 40 years.

 It is a philosophy that has reinvented what school is in the 21st century.

 At PSCS, students and staff collaborate to create the school's schedule, which has the flexibility to change regularly.
 This cooperative process provides an arena in which students learn to advocate for activities they want, to structure their schedules around their interests, goals, and priorities, and to be sensitive to the scheduling needs of others.
 Students are assigned an Advisor, a member of the teaching staff with whom they meet regularly.
 Advisors challenge students to identify short- and long-term goals and help them learn how to align what they do at school with these goals.

 Students who fully embrace the program offered at PSCS show consistent progress in self-expression, leadership, and skill-building in almost any endeavor, and recognize they are part of something bigger than themselves.
 This progress is contextualized within the school’s Core Commitments: Practice Integrity.
 Engage the Community.
 Act with Courage.